Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic

 To investigate the practical performance of the proposed method, we conducted several numerical experiments.
 The results show that our method converges faster than existing methods for large-scale problems with $10^4$ to $10^6$ variables.

-\paragraph{Paper organization} \cref{sec:related_work} reviews existing LM methods and compares our results with them.
-In \cref{sec:algorithm}, we describe our LM method and present an accelerated method for the subproblems.
+\paragraph{Paper organization} \cref{sec:related_work} reviews existing methods and compares our results with them. \cref{sec:algorithm} describes our LM method and presents an accelerated method for the subproblems.
 We also show a key lemma for the LM method and provide the complexity result for the accelerated methods. \cref{sec:global_convergence,sec:local_convergence} show the global complexity and local convergence results, respectively. \cref{sec:experiments} provides several numerical results, and \cref{sec:conclusion} concludes the paper.
 Some lemmas and proofs are deferred to the appendix.

 \paragraph{Notation} Let $\N$ denote the set of nonnegative integers: $\N \coloneqq \set{0,1,\dots}$.
 The symbol $\inner{\cdot}{\cdot}$ denotes the dot product, $\norm{\cdot}$ denotes the Euclidean norm, and $\normop{\cdot}$ denotes the operator norm of a matrix with $\norm{\cdot}$, which is equivalent to the largest singular value.
 Let $\ceil{\cdot}$ denote the ceiling function.